OpenStuder/openstuder-examples-web/README.md

 ## simple-example

 This example consists on clicking a button to read some properties of the Studer gateway.
 Starting with this example should permit the understanding of the OpenStuder Web Client.
+You will need to edit the package.json file at the root of the project, it contains the values of the host, port, user and password in the "config" object.

 All the code is in the file **simple_example/src/App.tsx**, to run the example do: